-- a Complete the phrasal verbs from File 6 with the right particles. - 1 All criminals hope to get crimes. - When Matt went to pick his car police said they didn't think they'd catch the thief. - The man had broken Matt's car. - 4 In an instant an innocent man was turned a criminal! - 5 Have you ever been caught telling a lie? - 6 Sometimes he made stories of medical congresses. - in 1948.
-The company was set - Big companies often take smaller ones. - b In pairs, say what the phrasal verbs mean.
+- a Complete the phrasal verbs from File 6 with the right particles.

+- 1 All criminals hope to get their crimes.

+- 2 When Matt went to pick his car , the police said they didn't think they'd catch the thief.

+- 3 The man had broken Matt's car.

+- 4 In an instant an innocent man was turned a criminal!

+- 5 Have you ever been caught telling a lie?

+6 Sometimes he made stories of medical

+- congresses.

+- 7 The company was set in 1948.

+- 8 Big companies often take smaller ones.

+- b In pairs, say what the phrasal verbs mean.